vise890/parseq/README.md

 # parseq

-A small library of parser combinators that operate on clojure `seq`s
+A small library of [parser
+combinators](https://en.wikipedia.org/wiki/Parser_combinator) that operate on clojure `seq`s rather than strings.

 ## Intro